Glossary of English-language idioms derived from baseball: step up to the plate

 Often shortened to step up.
 To rise to an occasion in life.
 Refers to when a player must approach home plate to take a turn at batting.
 OED cites baseball usage in 1875, general usage in 1919.

 headline: "First Responders Stepped Up to the Plate".

 headline: "Pig Farmers Have Stepped Up to the Plate".

 strike

-As in "strike out", "three strikes, you're out", "a strike against you", "he was born with two strikes against him".
+As in "strike out", "three strikes, you're out", "a strike against you", "He was born with two strikes against him".
 In baseball, a strike occurs when the batter swings at and misses a pitch, or when a pitch crosses the strike zone without the batter swinging.
 A batter with three strikes is out and must stop batting.

 The word strike has crept into common English usage to mean a failure, shortcoming, disadvantage, or loss.
-When a person has "gotten three strikes" and "struck out", they have failed completely.
-The three strikes laws refer to more severe punishments for criminals with a third conviction.
-Someone seeking romance with another person may "strike out" and fail to impress on a first meeting.
-Also A swing and a miss.
+When a person has "gotten three strikes" or "struck out", they have failed completely.
+Three-strikes laws are those which require the imposition of a more severe punishment for a criminal with a third conviction.
+Someone seeking a job, or romance with another person, may "strike out" and fail to impress on a first meeting.
+Also a swing and a miss.